 The Operator must prepare each proposed annual maintenance plan in accordance with Good Industry Practice.

-The Commonwealth may, following review of an annual maintenance plan:
+The Commonwealth may, following review of an annual maintenance plan and acting reasonably:

 approve the plan by notice in writing to the Operator; or

-notify the Operator that the plan is rejected, providing reasons and the Commonwealth may only reject that plan acting reasonably where that plan does not comply with Good Industry Practice.
+notify the Operator that the plan is rejected, providing reasons and the Commonwealth may only reject that plan acting reasonably where that plan does not comply with Good Electricity Industry Practice.

+Without limitation, it will be will be unreasonable for the Commonwealth to reject the annual maintenance plan where it:

+is prepared in accordance with the requirements of this Agreement; and

+it has been prepared in accordance with Good Electricity Industry Practice.

 If the Commonwealth:

 gives notice under clause 9.3(c)(ii), the Operator must revise the annual maintenance plan accordingly and resubmit it for the approval of the Commonwealth pursuant to clause 9.3(c); or